joinpursuit/8-3-snack-a-log/README.md

 Create an app that allows users to log their favorite snacks.
 Add functionality that allows users to see whether or not their snack is healthy based on a simple algorithm.

 For this project there are 40 features or functionality to build.
 To pass this project a minimum of 28 features must be built.
+The project will be graded according to the rubric on Canvas.

 ## Overview